heyitsgarrett/elroi/README.md

 There are two scripts to aid in developing elroi:

+* bin/combine.sh
-  bin/combine.sh -- Combines all of the elroi source files into a single elroi.js library. bin/watch.sh   -- When invoked, this script listens for changes in the working directory
+    Combines all of the elroi source files into a single elroi.js library.
+* bin/watch.sh
-                    and runs combine.sh to regenerate the elroi.js library.
+    When invoked, this script listens for changes in the working directory and runs combine.sh to regenerate the elroi.js library.

-                    The list of directories that watch.rb will listen to is defined in watchr_script.file
+    The list of directories that watch.rb will listen to is defined in *watchr_script.file*

 ### Development Requirements

 To work with combine.sh and watch.sh, you'll need to install two ruby gems:

     gem install watchr
     gem install sprockets

 ### Test

 Tests are written in QUnit.
 To run the tests, open this in any browser:

     test/index.html

 ##  License